RocketDerp/April14_2025/Grim_Blunt/Grim_July13_2025_Fatal.md

 ### October 7 2023 Terrorism not Hypothetical

-An innteligence faiure on the scale of September 11, 2001 was not hypothetical, it really happened on Putin's birthday in year 2023.
+An inteligence faiure on the scale of September 11, 2001 was not hypothetical, it really happened on Putin's birthday in year 2023.

 &nbsp;